Category Archives: Articles

 1991 Regional AGO Convention Hosted by the Tacoma Chapter

-At an AGO board meeting this morning, David Dahl mentioned that the Tacoma Chapter hosted the regional convention in 1991.
-I thought it might be of interest for members to see the program, so it is reproduced below.
+At a recent AGO board meeting, David Dahl mentioned that the Tacoma Chapter hosted the regional convention in 1991.
+We still had the program, and I thought it might be of interest for members to see it, so it is reproduced below.

 Pages 1-5 are the program